-After a stressful and sometimes traumatic car crash, obtaining a CHP Accident Report can seem overwhelming.
+After a stressful and sometimes traumatic car crash, obtaining a CHP Accident Report can seem overwhelming–you likely have enough to worry about.
 However, a California Highway Patrol (CHP) Accident Report is a necessary step to seek justice for yourself and others involved in the crash.

 1. Provide Basic Information